PaleovirologyLab/hi-fever/README.md

 - Reconstructs the predicted EVE protein based on its closest modern match
 - Harnesses parallelisation to optimise compute resources
 - Scales from laptop to cluster
-- Conda and Docker compatible
+- Conda, Pixi, and Apptainer compatible
 - LINUX, Windows and MAC compatible

 HI-FEVER provides a variety of output information about candidate EVEs, suited to many downstream purposes.
 Outputs include: